asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 tags: ['agile development', 'anti-patterns']
 ---

-__*The company I work for was interested in agile software development so we adopted Scrum a couple of years ago.*__
+__*The company I work for was interested in agile software development so we adopted Scrum a while ago.*__

 Really?
 That is fantastic.
 Working on an XP team was one of most rewarding experiences of my professional career.
 It changed the focus of the rest of my career.
 How do you like it?